georgemandis/remote-working-list/README.md

 Here are some future changes I'd love to see and discuss:

 - Add taxonomies for better organization.
-For example, the WordPress-specific sites might not be relevant to everyone
+For example, the language and platform-specific sites might not be relevant to everyone
 - Organize the job sites into specific categories
 - Provide a separate list (?) for job networks that require sign-up to join or where freelancers and remote-workers create profiles to advertise themselves to organizations looking to hire.
 - Extend the npm scripts to allow returning subsets of CSV lists — RSS feeds only, no feeds, queries, other options?
 Perhaps even pull recent job posts from the feed and return them?
+- Start to build and include a separate list that contains resources that are not just job-listings for people seeking remote work